Selective estrogen receptor modulator: Binding site

 The domain structures of ERα and ERβ, including some of the known phosphorylation sites involved in ligand-independent regulation.

 SERMs act on the estrogen receptor (ER), which is an intracellular, ligand-dependent transcriptional activator and belongs to the nuclear receptor family.
 Two different subtypes of ER have been identified, ERα and ERβ.
 ERα is considered the main medium where estrogen signals are transduced at the transcriptional level and is the predominant ER in the female reproductive tract and mammary glands while ERβ is primarily in vascular endothelial cells, bone, and male prostate tissue.
 ERα and ERβ concentration are known to be different in tissues during development, aging or disease state.
 Many characteristics are similar between these two types such as size (~600 and 530 amino acids) and structure.
 ERα and ERβ share approximately 97% of the amino-acid sequence identity in the DNA-binding domain and about 56% in the ligand-binding domain.
 The main difference of the ligand-binding domains is determined by Leu-384 and Met-421 in ERα, which are replaced by Met-336 and Ile-373, respectively, in ERβ.
 The variation is greater on the N-terminus between ERα and ERβ.

-DNA-binding domain consists of two subdomains.
+The DNA-binding domain consists of two subdomains.
 One with a proximal box that is involved in DNA recognition while the other contains a distal box responsible for DNA-dependent, DNA-binding domain dimerization.
 The proximal box sequence is identical between ERα and ERβ, which indicates similar specificity and affinity between the two subgroups.
 DNA-binding domain's globular proteins contain eight cysteines and allow for a tetrahedral coordination of two zinc ions.
 This coordination makes the binding of ER to estrogen response elements possible.
 The ligand-binding domain is a globular, three-layered structure made of 11 helixes and contains a pocket for the natural or synthetic ligand.
 Influencing factors for binding affinity are mainly the presence of a phenol moiety, molecular size and shape, double bonds and hydrophobicity.

 The differential positioning of the activating function 2 (AF-2) helix 12 in the ligand-binding domain by the bound ligand determines whether the ligand has an agonistic and antagonistic effect.
 In agonist-bound receptors, helix 12 is positioned adjacent to helices 3 and 5.
 Helices 3, 5, and 12 together form a binding surface for an NR box motif contained in coactivators with the canonical sequence LXXLL (where L represents leucine or isoleucine and X is any amino acid).
 Unliganded (apo) receptors or receptors bound to antagonist ligands turn helix 12 away from the LXXLL-binding surface that leads to preferential binding of a longer leucine-rich motif, LXXXIXXX(I/L), present on the corepressors NCoR1 or SMRT.
 In addition, some cofactors bind to ER through the terminals, the DNA-binding site or other binding sites.
 Thus, one compound can be an ER agonist in a tissue rich in coactivators but an ER antagonist in tissues rich in corepressors.